Skip to main content

 Two factors restrict the ability to increase the humus content of a soil.
 First, the amount of organic material that must be applied and incorporated into the soil will be very large.
 The amount of organic material necessary to maintain the normal humus level in soil ranges from 1000 to 5000 kg/ha per year (1000 to 5000 pounds per acre-furrow-slice per year).
 Second, the addition of organic material to the soil will not permanently increase the soil’s humus content.
 The natural physical and biological changes in the soil will hasten the decomposition of the organic residues resulting after a few years in only a small quantity of the added material remaining as humus.
 Cultivated soils lose humus by biological decomposition at a rate of 1 to 2% per year.
 Crop rotations including grasses and legumes in conjunction with conservation tillage and crop residue management can be used to sustain the humus level and productivity of agricultural soils.

-This page titled 10.2: Humus is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.2: Humus is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform.